AppFable/AppFable-Legal/docs/TERMS_OF_SERVICE.md

 Users of the App agree not to:

 * Violate any applicable law or regulation.
-* Interfering with or disrupting the integrity or performance of the App.
+* Interfere with or disrupt the integrity or performance of the App.
 * Attempt to gain unauthorized access to the App, its servers, or networks.
 * Use the App to distribute viruses, worms, or other harmful computer code.